5 Best Font Styles for Your E-Commerce Store – Fast Simon Answers

 3. Montserrat

 Montserrat is a modern sans-serif font designed in 2011.
-Its clean and legible features make it an excellent choice for headings and titles on e-commerce websites.
-Montserrat is best suited for creative e-commerce sites due to its contemporary appearance.
+Its clean and legible features make it an excellent choice for headings and titles on eCommerce websites.
+Montserrat is best suited for creative eCommerce sites due to its contemporary appearance.

 Screenshot of using Montserrat font styles in an e-commerce store